swomics/BUSCO_karyotyping/README.md

 ## Running:

 run BUSCO (tested with version 3) for a given reference genome and a query genome.
-Ensure that chromosomes in the reference are labelled suitably (e.g. Chr10).
+Ensure that chromosomes in the reference are labelled suitably.
+I used ChrXX for autosomes (e.g. Chr10) and Chr1z for the Z.

 For Lepidoptera, I typically run like this: